 Composition lessons provide students with an outlet to explore their knowledge of music and create works of their own.
 These lessons are available to students who have completed the Intermediate II level of Music Theory, or its equivalent.
 Students work one-on-one with our accomplished faculty and have opportunities to share their work in studio classes and with Colburn ensembles.

 Composition students at the Community School of Performing Arts have been recognized for their achievements, including being accepted to the Nancy and Barry Sanders Composer Fellowship Program at the Los Angeles Philharmonic.

-To study composition, submit an inquiry form.
+To study composition with a private teacher, submit an inquiry form.